 Slimmer Belt Materials

 Well, the main material that comprises a Slimmer Belt is neoprene – a synthetic rubber.
-This material has several advantages in that it is durable, stretchable, and retains heat quite well even in water.
+This material has several advantages: it is durable, stretchable, and retains heat quite well even in water.
 This is probably why it is such a common (and important) material in scuba wetsuits.

 Does Slimmer Belt Work?